minio/warp/README.md

 This will combine the data as if it was run on the same client.
 Only the time segments that was actually overlapping will be considered.
-This is based on the absolute time of each recording, so be sure that clocks are reasonably synchronized.
+This is based on the absolute time of each recording, so be sure that clocks are reasonably synchronized or use the `-syncstart` parameter.

 ## Analysis data